gavinsimpson/ukraine-gam/README.md

-# An Introduction to fitting Generalized Additive Models in R
+# Generalized Additive Models in R

 ## A workshop on GAMs to support Ukraine